makc438/pet_project/README.md

 ## Analyze
 **Objective:** Analyze how annual members and casual riders use Cyclistic bikes differently.
 Tools Used: <br>
-SQL Server Management Studio - Used for writing queries Power BI - Used for data visualization
+- SQL Server Management Studio - Used for writing queries.
+- Power BI - Used for data visualization.

 ### Rides by member and casual users
 Comparison of the total number of rides taken by annual members versus casual riders.